gzaffin/sample_replay/README.md

 ```

-If You want add a 'data' folder with following files You are welcomed to do so, but this is not necessary:
+If You want add to repository a 'data' folder with following files You are welcomed to do so, but this is not necessary:
 KINROU5.DRV, OPX4KSS.BIN, FMPAC.ROM, MBR143.001, MPK.BIN and MPK103.BIN

 These are MSX binaries files.
 Among other places they can be found here: